 Table 8.0-2 summarizes the permanent and temporary footprint for each Project feature for each layout.
-Plum Creek notes that the layout, and therefore the impacts, for the Vestas V150 and V162 turbine layouts are the same, so they are summarized together.
 The assumptions for permanent and temporary footprints are the same regardless of turbine model and layout.
-For example, the turbine pad/transformer (permanent impact) and construction workspace for each turbine (temporary impact) are the same for both the GE-127 and Vestas layouts.
+For example, the turbine pad/transformer (permanent impact) and construction workspace for each turbine (temporary impact) are the same for both theV162 and SG170 layouts.
 The differences in the total footprints for each layout are reflected by differences in total number of proposed turbines (as shown in Table 5.2-1).
 Plum Creek has co-located access roads, collection lines, and crane paths to the extent practicable to minimize the Project's footprint.
 These footprint assumptions are based on Plum Creek's development experience and the size of the turbines.
-Plum Creek notes that the Vestas layout is preliminarily designed for all 80 turbines, including the six alternate turbine positions.
-Therefore, the impacts included in this Application overestimate the acreage.
+Plum Creek notes that the V162 layout is preliminarily designed for all 80 turbines, including the six alternate turbine positions.
+Similarly, the SG170 layout is preliminarily designed for all 78 turbines, including eleven alternate turbine positions.
+Therefore, the impacts included in this Amended Application overestimate the acreage.